Strategic Management Society: Global Strategy Journal

-The Global Strategy Journal] is a quarterly publication of Wiley-Blackwell published on behalf of the Strategic Management Society.
+The Global Strategy Journal is a quarterly publication of Wiley-Blackwell published on behalf of the Strategic Management Society.
 The journal was established in May 2011.
+The editors-in-chief are Gabriel R.G.
+Benito (BI Norwegian Business School, Norway), Stewart Miller (Durham University, UK), and Grazia D. Santangelo (Copenhagen Business School, Denmark).
 The first two issues of volume one were released in May 2011 as a double issue.
 The first volume included two invited papers for each of the ten topic areas: